 Our choice: Micra 1.2 Acenta

-The latest Nissan Micra has lost the idiosyncratic looks of the previous car and following the 2010 re-style, Nissan hoped the Micra would appeal to a more global market with its sober appearance.
-Still, the Nissan Micra is by no means ugly and it gets all-new front wings, a new bonnet, new headlights and a rear bumper to help create a cleaner look reminiscent of the larger Qashqai.
+The latest Nissan Micra has lost the distinctive looks of its predecessor, but the current car’s more grown-up design is more likely to appeal to a wider audience.
+Even so, Nissan updated the Micra in 2013, adding all-new front wings, a new bonnet, new headlights and a rear bumper to help create a cleaner look reminiscent of the larger Qashqai.

-The flagship Nissan Micra, the Tekna, adds a panoramic glass roof as well as the option of a styling package that adds a more aggressive bodykit, unique alloy wheels and a roof-mounted spoiler.
-The Nissan Micra Tekna gets a touchscreen interface with sat-nav, as well as Google technology that allows you to use your phone and access your music library.
+The Tekna adds parking sensors, keyless entry unique alloy wheels and a roof-mounted spoiler.
+The flagship model also gets a touchscreen sat-nav, as well as Google technology that allows you to use your phone and access your music library.

 In spite of its flaws, the Nissan Micra is great as a city runabout as a result of its good visibility, light steering and responsive controls.
 It also benefits from a tight-turning circle, meaning navigating busy urban areas is a breeze.

-Happily, though, all Nissan Micra models get six airbags, anti-lock brakes and electronic stability control as standard safety kit.
+Even so, all Nissan Micra models get six airbags, anti-lock brakes and electronic stability control as standard safety kit.
 What’s missing is the option to add the brand’s award winning Safety Shield kit that includes low speed collision avoidance and blind spot monitoring.

 Thanks to its wheel at each corner design, the Nissan Micra is actually quite roomy for such a small car.
-For starters, there's enough room for relatively tall adults to sit in the back seats, and there's 265 litres of boot space, which is around what you'd expect from a supermini.
+For starters, there's enough room for relatively tall adults to sit in the back seats, plus there's 265 litres of boot space, which is around what you'd expect from a supermini.
 You can fold down the rear seats to increase the capacity in the boot of the Nissan Micra to 1,132 litres, but only mid-range Acenta and top-spec Tekna versions come with split-folding seats.

 Having said that, the entry-level Nissan Micra Visia still has a bigger boot than the likes of the Mazda 2 or the Hyundai i20.
 There's also plenty of storage space in the cabin, including a huge, double-decker glovebox, decent-sized door bins and a couple of cup holders.

-You'd want and expect a supermini to be cheap to run, and the Nissan Micra is exactly that.
-While it doesn't come with a diesel engine, the petrols aren't too heavy on the bank account.
+You'd expect a supermini to be cheap to run, and the Nissan Micra is exactly that.
+While it doesn't come with a diesel engine, the petrols are frugal and feature reasonably low CO2 emissions

-The Nissan Micra gets a standard three-cylinder 79bhp 1.2-litre petrol engine that returns fuel economy of 56.5mpg and emits 115g/km of CO2.
+For instance, the standard three-cylinder 79bhp 1.2-litre petrol engine returns fuel economy of 56.5mpg and emits 115g/km of CO2.
 It doesn't feel excessively slow and it reaches 0-62mph in 13.7 seconds, meaning it feels nippy and responsive, even on the open road.